 You also get access to all other Kubernetes dashboards such as the cluster dashboard or the environment dashboard.

 Storing test reports in Google Cloud storage

 Codefresh has native support for storing test reports in different storage buckets, including Google Cloud storage.
 You can connect your Google Cloud storage account to Codefresh through the Cloud Storage options in Pipeline Integrations.

 For detailed instructions, to set up an integration with your Google Cloud storage account in Codefresh, see Cloud storage integrations for pipelines, and to create and store test reports through Codefresh pipelines, see Creating test reports.

 Using Google Storage for storing Helm charts

-You can connect Google storage as a Helm repository in the integrations screen.
+You can connect Google storage as a Helm repository by setting up a Helm integration in Codefresh.

 Once you connect your Helm repository you can use it any Codefresh pipeline with the Helm step.

 Installing the Codefresh runner from the Google Marketplace